 Whole House Fans May Require Use of an Air PurifierBecause whole house fans rely on outside air to create circulation, it may be necessary to use air purifiers in your home.
 While the fan is running, air from the outside, which can hold trace amounts of pollen, dust, vehicle exhaust, and smoke, is pulled into the home.
 This means you could be adding contaminants to your indoor air, and you may need to use an indoor air purifier to remove these pollutants.

 For example, if you use a whole house fan and are allergic to pollen, you will likely want want one of our air purifiers for allergies.
-The Max HEPA air purifier, for example, removes over 99% of all airborne particles and can effectively clean a room of 600 square feet.
-Another great option is the EJ120 air purifier, which has a medical-grade air-purifying system that gives you air filtration to match the highest HEPA standards.
-Despite the power to effectively clean the air in a room measuring 1,500 square feet, it actually maintains quiet noise and energy efficiency thanks to a German-engineered motor.
+The Mod+ air purifier, for example, removes over 99% of all airborne particles and can effectively clean a room of 600 square feet.

 With proper air purification, many of the particles that are pulled into the home while using a whole house fan are trapped.
 This eliminates, or at least reduces, one of the main downsides of using a whole house fan to keep you home cool.

 Get Reliable Information on Air Purifiers and Whole House Fans